Skip to main content

 Eligibility Requirements for SMC(l) Aid & Attendance

-• The veteran must have a service-connected disability rated at 100 percent or demonstrate how lower-rated disabilities significantly impair their ability to perform ADLs.
+• The veteran must demonstrate how service-connected disabilities significantly impair their ability to perform ADLs.

 • Supporting medical evidence (like a detailed physician’s note) is critical.
 Also useful are personal or lay statements about the veteran’s daily routine and the effects of impairment.